ramblingsofadev/docs/routing.md

 * `bool $isHttpsOnly` (optional)
   * Whether or not this route is HTTPS-only

- You can also call `RouteBuilderRegistry::map()` and pass in the HTTP method(s) you'd like to map to.
+ You can also call `RouteBuilderRegistry::route()` and pass in the HTTP method(s) you'd like to map to.

 <h3 id="route-annotations">Route Annotations</h3>